falconry/falcon/README.rst

 introduced (in the spirit of
 `SemVer <http://semver.org/>`__) with a major version increment.
 The code is rigorously tested with numerous inputs and we require 100% coverage at all times.
-Mimeparse is the only third-party dependency.
+Falcon does not depend on any external Python packages.

 **Flexible.** Falcon leaves a lot of decisions and implementation details to you, the API developer.
 This gives you a lot of freedom to